• More Tones,

 If you want to get a first impression of the graphical user interface, then you should read on here.

-nimbu - because accompaniments play tension tones.
+nimbu - because backing bands play tensions.
 Here is our offer.

 "YAMAHA" is Registered Trademark of Yamaha Corporation